Q: How do I get the minimum 2.52% New Home Rebate anywhere in Texas?

 Q: Are Stuart Scholer's New Home Rebates ever less than the 2.52% out of the 3% paid by the Builder??

-A: NO, NEVER.
-As long as the Agent compensation is at least 3% then the Rebate will be at least the 2.52% out of the 3% paid.
-I have done several hundred new home transactions and up until now I have never seen or heard of a New Home compensation less than 3% of the Builder's base price.
+A: NO, As long as the Agent compensation is at least 3.00% then the Rebate will be at least the 2.52% out of the 3% paid.
+NOTE: Stuart has done several hundred new home transactions and up until late 2020 he has always received 3% or more as compensation.
+But now there are a few Builders that are paying 2.00% compensation.
+In those cases Stuart 's Rebate is the same... "minimum 84% of ALL my commission".

 Q: Are there any provisions in Stuart's Rebate that would disqualify or prevent a Buyer from